JStans12/professional_skills/learning-to-pair.md

 	* This is a fallacy because it discounts all the important skills you both bring to your partnership.
 	* If you don’t feel as strong in your technical skills, what are your strengths?
 How do your strengths balance out your partner’s?
 How can you contribute to the project management?
 What do you want to learn during this project to improve your technical skills?
 	* If you feel like you have stronger technical skills, teaching your partner will help you solidify these skills.
 Alternatively, what can you learn from your partner?
+	* Beware of the "Developer's Ego" -- learning to ask questions is an important skill for the workplace.
 * Bottom line: Paired project code is owned by the entire team.
 There is no room (and no time, considering your tight deadlines) for egos -- you are here to support each other.

 ###Addressing Broken Expectations